 - Humanoid Abomination: See Body Horror.
 It's a literal example too, since the game classifies them as abominations.

-- Improvised Weapon: They use Cosmic Knives tied to sticks, propane tankes with C4 attached, and bear trap gauntlets.
+- Improvised Weapon: They use Cosmic Knives tied to sticks, propane tanks with C4 attached, and bear trap gauntlets.

-- Made of Iron: Even not taking into account their regenerating ability, they have abnormally high health.
-It also helps that you can't crit headshot them like most things in the wastes; their limbs don't take extra damage.
+- Made of Iron: Even without taking into account their regenerating ability, they have abnormally high health.
+Crippling any limb does the job, though.

 - Mighty Glacier: The Trappers.
-They're the biggest, slowest variation and have no ranged attack, but they are also the toughest to kill.
+They're the biggest, slowest variation and have no ranged attack, but they're also the toughest to kill.

-- Resurrective Immortality: unless you disintegrate, dismember, or have Dog eat them, any Ghost Person simply will not stay dead.
+- Resurrective Immortality: Unless you disintegrate, dismember, behead, or have Dog eat them, any Ghost Person simply will not stay dead.

 - Silent Antagonist: Unable to talk because of the heavy hoods they wear.
 They probably don't have much to say, anyway.

 - Stealth Hi/Bye: The very first Ghost Person you'll see walks between a pair of columns in front of your view and vanishes.
 Minor, subtle little scare.